astrada/google-drive-ocamlfuse/doc/Configuration.md

     client_secret=

+OAuth2 verification code (optional).
+Useful when authorizing on a different machine.

+    verification_code=

 Conflict resolution strategy.
 In case of conflict (update on both sides), if we set the `client` value, the application will always update the server resource (client side wins).
 Otherwise, setting `server`, the application will